 “This book is an invaluable tool for constructively transforming the current challenges roiling the US and the globe.
 Please join me in using this in your classrooms."

-(From left to right) Mubarak El-Amin, Congresswoman Pramila Jayapal, Steve Williamson celebrate Michael’s new book!
+Mubarak Elamin, Congresswoman Pramila Jayapal, and Steve Williamson celebrate Michael’s new book!